Rifapentine: Pregnancy

+Rifapentine in pregnant women has not been studied, but animal reproduction studies have resulted in fetal harm and were teratogenic.

 Contraindications

 Rifapentine should be avoided in patients with an allergy to the rifamycin class of drugs.
 This drug class includes rifampicin and rifabutin.

 Interactions

 Rifapentine induces metabolism by CYP3A4, CYP2C8 and CYP2C9 enzymes.
 It may be necessary to adjust the dosage of drugs metabolized by these enzymes if they are taken with rifapentine.
 Examples of drugs that may be affected by rifapentine include warfarin, propranolol, digoxin, protease inhibitors and birth control pills.

 Chemical structure

-The chemical structure of rifapentine is similar to that of rifamycin, with the notable substitution of a methyl group for a cyclopentane (C5H9) group.
+The chemical structure of rifapentine is similar to that of rifampicin, with the notable substitution of a methyl group for a cyclopentane (C5H9) group.

 History

 Rifapentine was first synthesized in 1965, by the same company that produced rifampicin.
 The drug was approved by the U.S. Food and Drug Administration (FDA) in June 1998.
 It is made from rifampicin.

 Rifapentine was granted orphan drug designation by the FDA in June 1995, and by the European Commission in June 2010.